 Figure 3: Edit String to enter value name and value data

-Note – With this, whenever a new Exchange email account is set a new OST file will be created automatically in the new default location of OST file that is chosen.
+Note: When a new Exchange email account is set up, a new OST file will be created automatically at the default location that you’ve chosen for OST file.

-In Windows 10, Windows 8, Windows 7, and Windows Vista the default location of the OST file is as follows:
+In Windows 10, 8, 7, and Vista, the default location of the OST file is

-In Windows XP, the default OST file location is as follows:
+In Windows XP, the default OST file location is: